marionwalton/media-and-society/1_media.md

 {: .activity}
 ![Activity](img/pencilpencil.svg) **Compare the affordances** of posting a message using (1) email and (2) a social media platform.
 - Which affordances do you appreciate most?
 - Which do you dislike?

 ## AI and Media
+{: .definition}
 Generative Artificial Intelligence or [Generative AI](definitions.html#generative-ai) systems are specialised systems to automate media production by computers.
 We call this form of digital media **synthetic media**.
 Generative AI uses computer [algorithms](definitions.html#algorithms) to synthesize media using a statistical [*model*](definitions.html#model), such as for example, a Large Language Model ([LLM](definitions.html#llm)) (e.g. ChatGPT) for generating text or a
 [diffusion model](definitions.html#diffusion-model) (e.g. DALL-E) for generating images.

 Synthetic media creates many difficulties for us regarding its trustworthiness, bias and [provenance](definitions.html#provenance).
+GenAI works by generating a likely answer to a prompt, based on what is available in its training data.
+Responses to prompts are based on statistically sophisticated guesswork, and does not mean they are correct.

 Generative AI can easily be used to bulk generate **spam** or targeted **dis- or misinformation** and **deepfakes**.
 Because such messaging can be generated in bulk it is sometimes referred to dismissively as "**AI sludge**".

 {: .activity}
 ![Activity](img/pencilpencil.svg) What are the most important differences between an AI-generated image of a rhino (see e.g. Figure 2 below) and the Iziko Rhino?